oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

         }</copy>
         ```

     You have just implemented your first REST service in Spring Boot!
 This service will be available on `http://localhost:8080/api/v1/hello`.
 And the `GetMapping` annotation tells Spring Boot that this service will respond to the HTTP GET method.

     You can test your service now by building and running again.
+Make sure you save the file.
 If you still have the application running from before, hit Ctrl+C (or equivalent) to stop it, and then build and run with this command:

     ```shell
     $ <copy>mvn spring-boot:run</copy>